We are upgrading Exchange 2016 CU20 to Exchange 2016 CU21. That's because updates for Exchange…

 Repair failed content index in Exchange

-You have a database showing as failed content index in Exchange Server.
+A database shows as failed content index in Exchange Server, and you like to fix that.
 It can be one or more databases.
-In this article, you will learn how to repair failed content index in Exchange Server.
 Good to know is that when you repair a failed content index in Exchange Server, it can cause high CPU utilization on the Exchange Server.
 It’s essential to enable search indexing after working hours or at an off-peak time as it can impact performance.
+In this article, you will learn how to rebuild Exchange search index.

 Let’s get the status of the content indexing.
 Run Exchange Management Shell as administrator.
 Run the following command.